nearform/the-fastify-workshop/deck.md

   - one for the `routes` folder

 - Remove the `user` path in `user/index.js` as autoload will derive this from the folder structure

+> 🏆 does the route need to be registered explicitly?

+> 🏆 what is the url the route will respond to?

 ---